What Are Your Human Resource Goals and Objectives for the Year Ahead?

 Let job candidates see the work environment.
 You can use an assessment tool to help figure out if a candidate is a good fit for your organization.
 Encourage managers to review job descriptions in detail.

-Many companies have begun conducting behavioral interviews.
+Many companies have begun conducting behavioural interviews.
 Instead of discussing the employee’s abilities, managers try to figure out if an applicant is a good fit.
 They ask questions about past experiences and reactions to hypothetical situations.

 Once hired, pair employees with an engaged, experienced member of the company.
 Interdepartmental mentorship can be especially effective in many cases.